vonglasow/atoum-documentation/source/en/written_help.rst

    $mockDbClient = new \mock\Database\Client(DB_HOST, DB_USER, DB_PASS, $controller);

-Tester un bouchon
+Test mock
 =================

-atoum vous permet de vérifier qu'un bouchon a été utilisé correctement.
+atoum lets you verify that a mock was used properly.

 .. code-block:: php